Twisted Superfields: Discussion

 The theory looks promising on the theoretical side and also on the phenomenological side.
 More work needs to be done to tie these two sides together.
 Would actual nonperturbative calculations support the parameter values required to reproduce data?

 But even without that work, the model provides a couple of interesting explanations and makes a number of predictions.
 The model provides explanations for the mechanisms of confinement and neutrino oscillations.
-The model predicts a fourth charged lepton, a seventh quark (without an eighth), a $Z'$ boson, leptoquarks, right-chiral neutrinos with masses of a few GeV, and right-chiral quark interactions with the W boson.
-So far, these predictions do not appear to be ruled out by existing data.
-It will be interesting to see if future data support or refute these predictions.
+The model predicts three additional charged leptons, a seventh quark (without an eighth), a $Z'$ boson, right-handed quark interactions with the $W$ boson, and dozens of additional scalar particles.
+So far, these predictions do not appear to be ruled out by existing data; in fact, they could provide new physics explanations for many of the anomalies discussed in \cite{Crivellin_2024}.